-For Oracle developers, DBAs, and decision-makers in every phase of the software life cycle.
+Method R helps developers, DBAs, and decision-makers optimize Oracle-based software in every phase of the software life cycle.

 Discuss Method R products, techniques, and events.